pichim/PES_Board/docs/markdown/ws3.md

     us_distance_cm = us_distance_cm_candidate;
 ```

-7. Create an object for [Motor M3](dc_motor.md#motor-m3), which will be controlled by setting the setpoint position.
+7. Create an object for **Motor M3**, see [Tutorial DC Motor](dc_motor.md#motor-m3), which will be controlled by setting the setpoint position.
 Activate the motion planner and configure the maximum acceleration to half of the default value.

 ```cpp
 // create object to enable power electronics for the dc motors